tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The `HpkeKeyConfig` structure contains the following fields:

 config_id
-: An eight byte identifier for the given HPKE key configuration.
+: An opaque identifier for the given HPKE key configuration.
 This is used by clients to indicate the key used for ClientHello encryption.

 kem_id
 : The HPKE KEM identifier corresponding to `public_key`.
 Clients MUST ignore any